corrode/corrode.github.io/content/blog/handling-none-option/index.md

 }
 ```

 `None` doesn't have an associated error value.
-It's just a value that means "no value".
+It's just a value that means... "no value".
-The `?` operator wouldn't know what error it should return:
+The `?` operator wouldn't know what error to return in this case:

 ```rust
 let value = match my_option {